GIS Hands-On

 Bring your district data

-No prior GIS experience required
+No prior GIS required

 Track A is built for planners at every level.
 Sessions start from fundamentals and build progressively.
-Experienced GIS users will still find depth in the K-12-specific methodology.
+Experienced GIS users will still find depth in K-12-specific methodology.

 Your registration covers all three tracks